guldcoin/guld-chat/docs/1-guld.chat-setup.md

 #### [Sending guld and checking balance](http://guld.chat/3-transactions/3-Transfers.html)

-Gai is also your personal bank teller.
+gai is also your personal bank teller.

 You can request a "digital transaction slip" to sign, then submit to him, and he will register the transaction on your behalf to the guld ledger.